slateci/utah-bosco/README.md

 You can do a simple restart of the instance by running `slate instance restart <SLATE INSTANCE ID>`

+Restarting will also obtain container software updates automatically

 You can delete the instance by running `slate instance delete <SLATE INSTANCE ID>`

 To view instance specific logs run `slate instance logs <SLATE INSTANCE ID> --max-lines 0`